tengxian4/AI-Trademark-Logo-Creator/Readme.md

 <h1><b>Final Project Report</b></h1>
   <p><b>1.0 Project Objectives:</b> The AI trademark logo creator project are done by Hilton Technology Sdn.
 Bhd. was intended to develop an artificial intelligence system that are able to generate a unique trademark logo for a company.
 It can help to customize your own unique trademark logo and make sure its uniqueness and avoid from plagiarism.
 We also intend to build a simple website GUI for the future ease in creating a unique trademark logo. </p>

-  <p><b>2.0 Summary of Project Results:</b> Upon the project is finised, we manage to build an intelligent system that are able to customize a unique trademark logo by user. </p>
+  <p><b>2.0 Summary of Project Results:</b> Upon the project is finished, we manage to build an intelligent system that are able to customize a unique trademark logo by user. </p>

   <p><b>3.0 Original and Actual Schedule</b></p>
   <p align="left">